saulpierotti/markdown_notebook/LB2.md

 * To date SS predictors are all top-scoring, so there is not much to improve
 	* Accuracy is currently $0.8$ to $0.9$
 	* Burckhard Rost suggested in a paper that we are at an hard limit of accuracy since we are limited by uncertainty in the original structural data
-* Secondary structures were predicted by Linus Pauling and Robert Corey on the basis of H bonding and cooperativity criteria, before the firt crystal structure
 * Secondary structures are cooperative
+* A secondaary structure is a local motive of order
+* There are at least 8 types of secondary structures

+## History of Secondary Structure Prediction
+* Secondary structures were predicted by Linus Pauling and Robert Corey in 1951 on the basis of H bonding and cooperativity criteria, before the first crystal structure
 	* Pauling got the Nobel prize in chemistry 1954 (for secondary structures!) and in 1962
-* A secondaary structure is a local motive of order
+* NN proved to be the best tool for predicting secondary structure
-* There are at least 8 types of secondary structure
+* The prediction of secondary structure is a bioinformatics success story
+* The first attempt at SS prediction was in 1957
+* Myoglobin was the first prtoein to be solved at atomic resolution in 1960
+* The PDB was born in 1973 with 15 structures
+* First generation SS prediction methods (1960-1970) were based on single residue propensities, often averaged over a sliding window
+	* An example is the Chou-Fasman method
+* Second generation methods (1970-1990) were based on joint probabilities, and so started to investigate the context in which residues were found
+	* Here they started also to use NN
+	* An example is the GOR method
+	* Accuracy stalled at 60%
+* Third generation methods (1990) integrate evolutionary information by using sequence profiles
+	* They were the first to break 70% accuracy
+	* Seminal Rost and Sanders 1994 paper

 ## Helices
 * Alpha helices are self-organizing local structures